 Monday, January 22, 2024

-Today in the USA and Canada the biggest threat to liberty is primarily from companies, not governments.
+Today in the USA and Canada the biggest threat to liberty is primarily from corporate media companies, corporations and governments.

 Further, the political party and governments who say that the other party or government is “a threat to democracy” in reality it is they who are doing it.
 When governments, political parties and companies together control information and projections, then there is no transparency accountability for the citizenry to hold corporations, the media politicians’ governments, or political parties accountable for their actions.